ankiano/resource-naming-guide/docs/source/index.rst

 ``MixedCase``
   Represents a mixed style where different parts of words may have different cases.
 Example: iOSDevelopment, JavaScriptProgramming.

-Rules can also pertain to the order of compound words and their suffixes and prefixes.
+Rules can also relate to the order of compound words and their suffixes and prefixes.

 .. tip::
   | For example, consistently using the word 'intro' at the end when naming screens in a mobile application:
   | `splash_intro`, `select_country_intro`, `select_product_intro`, `verify_income_intro`, `account_app_intro`, `card_issue_intro`, etc.
   | It's essential to maintain uniformity.

-For complex systems like data repositories, conventions are often developed using semantic rules to explain the object's meaning by its name.
+For complex systems like data warehouses, conventions are often developed using semantic rules to explain the object's meaning by its name.

 | The *COAST GUARD DATA ELEMENT NAMING STANDARDS* serve as an excellent example.
 | The data object name consists of terms divided into three categories:
-* the prime word
-* classifying word
-* and modifiers (determiners).

 ``Prime Words``:
   | Nouns or phrases describing the subject or primary meaning of the name.